ARM-software/psa-api/doc/crypto/api/keys/lifetimes.rst

 Volatile keys are automatically destroyed when the application instance terminates or on a power reset of the device.
 Volatile keys can be explicitly destroyed by the application.

-Conceptually, a volatile key is stored in RAM.
 Volatile keys have the persistence level `PSA_KEY_PERSISTENCE_VOLATILE` in the key lifetime value, see :secref:`key-lifetime-encoding`.
 Unless the key lifetime is explicitly set in the key attributes before creating a key, a volatile key will be created with the default `PSA_KEY_LIFETIME_VOLATILE` lifetime value.

 To create a volatile key: